This is my favorite of the melted bead suncatchers so far!

 7. Hold up to the sun and admire!

-We hang our suncatcher in the window using one of those little suction cups with hooks (just hooking the embroidery hoop screw over the hook), but you can also make a hanging loop with ribbon or string and tie it to the screw.
+You can hang your plastic bead suncatchers in the window using one of those little suction cups with hooks (just hooking the embroidery hoop screw over the hook) as we did in these images, or you can make a hanging loop with ribbon or string and tie it to the screw.
+We’ve since made a bunch with bead loops which are especially lovely!

 If you’re looking for more melted bead suncatcher ideas, here are my melted bead suncatcher posts so far: